WebAhead/master-reference/coursebook/weeks-10-12/build-sprint/preparing-for-build-sprint.md

 1. Talk through your [choice of tech stack](./tech-choices.md) with the help of your mentors.

+1. You may choose to run through the architectural flow of your app at this point.

 1. [Sprint planning](https://github.com/dwyl/process-handbook#sprint-planning) with your Product Owner and Scrum Master:
   - Write out your tasks to be done in issues.
 Add:
     - pictures of your wireframes